EMP Research Team

-Dr. Feldman is a clinical assistant professor and currently the program director of mathematics education at Boston University’s School of Education.
-He currently teaches undergraduate and graduate-level courses in mathematics content and methods for pre-service and in-service teachers across the K-12 grades.
-Dr. Feldman’s research interests include describing the ways in which pre-service elementary teachers’ mathematical knowledge, particularly related to elementary number theory and fractions.
+Dr. Feldman is a clinical associate professor in the mathematics education program at Boston University’s Wheelock College of Education & Human Development.
+He teaches undergraduate and graduate-level mathematics content courses for elementary school teachers and methods courses for secondary school math teachers.
+Dr. Feldman’s research focuses on characterizing pre-service elementary teachers’ mathematical knowledge, particularly related to elementary number theory and fractions.
 He also works on a multi-university research team examining the use of task design cycles to better construct and modify mathematical tasks for use in teacher education courses.
 Dr. Feldman is a Co-PI for the Elementary Pre-Service Teachers Mathematics Project (EMP) and the PI of a National Science Foundation Noyce grant.

 We wish to thank the following individuals and organizations who provided valuable support and consultation at various stages of the EMP project.

 Graduate and Undergraduate Assistants: Robert Afonso; Christine Bodet; Jimmy Tsung-Han Weng; Caitlin Coyle; Julie Fiedler-Ross; Gina Sheehan; Karl Wilcox; Mariam Maloyan; Sabrina Riley; Andrew Richman; Melissa Vazquez-Aguilar; Violet Walsh; Elizabeth Hadden.

 Video Production: Fields of Vision.

-Advisory Board: Dr. Rebekah Elliott; Dr. Mark Hoover; Dr. Elham Kazemi; Dr. Ryota Matsuura; Dr. Lynn Hart, Dr. Eva Thanheiser.
+Project Advisors: Dr. Rebekah Elliott; Dr. Mark Hoover; Dr. Elham Kazemi; Dr. Ryota Matsuura; Dr. Lynn Hart, Dr. Eva Thanheiser.